Running a Serial MATLAB Job

 #Run the matlab script

-matlab -batch for_loop
+matlab -batch hello_world_threaded

 Note that -singleCompThread and -nojvm does not appear in the Slurm script in contrast to the serial case.

 One must tune the value of --cpus-per-task for optimum performance, use the smallest value for --cpus-per-task that gives you a significant performance boost because the more resources you request the longer your queue time will be.
+Furthermore, your fairshare value is decreased in proportion to the requested resources.

 Note